szhu/3030/_includes/README.md

   Recommended: use Sublime Text and use overwrite mode (⌥⌘O​ on Mac).
 - To edit the generator code, including which pictures appear, edit [`src/game.py`](src/game.py).
 - When you're done editing the source files: `cd src` and `make`!
+- Note: The project uses a modified version of  [lockys/3030.js](https://github.com/lockys/3030.js).
+I'm working on sending a PR soon.
+If you want to help out, please let me know!

 Credits & License